Instructions for use! This

 like I was in mortal danger.
 Kenny later pointed out that there was nothing

 different about the situation.
-I had gotten into a tight space, but I could just
+I had gotten into a tight space, but I could

 as easily back out.
 Later they admitted getting into several difficult

 situations themselves.
-Of all the caves that we explored, this one “twisted my
+Of all the caves that we explored, this one “twisted

 cap” back the most.
-After we got out, I was putting myself down for not feeling
+After we got out, I was putting myself down for not

-in control, but then I realized I had made it out safely and I did the best job
+in control, but then I realized I had made it out safely and I did the best

 I could in a difficult situation, so I felt a bit more self-confident for